Back to blog

 4. Apply state change (balance, storage writes, logs)

-5. Refund unused gas and pay miner/validator fee
+5. Refund unused gas and pay validator/proposer fee

 BTC block commit to transactions via Merkle root.
 ETH commits using Merkle Patricia Tries (a trie that support key-value mapping with cryptographic commitment).
-Visual depiction here
+See the visual depiction of Merkle Patricia Tries.

 DeFi, Lending Protocols